jq/PatriciaTrie/README.md

 `curl localhost:8666/api/ -d s="some string"`

 You can `PUT` multiple strings at once by specifying the `s` parameter multiple times:

 `curl localhost:8666/api/ -d s="some string" -d s="some other string"`

-The server will spit out some JSON telling you what prefixes it extracted for each `s` you sent it.
+The server will spit out some JSON telling you what "prefixes" it extracted for each `s` you sent it.

     {
          "some string": [